linetools/linetools/docs/xspectrum1d.rst

 a new spectrum from data arrays is to use ``sp.from_tuple`` as shown above.

-To write a spectrum toa file, use either `sp.write_to_fits` or `sp.write_to_ascii`.
-FITS files are preferable because they are generally faster to read and write.
+To write a spectrum to a file, use either `sp.write_to_fits` or `sp.write_to_ascii`.
+FITS files are preferable because they are generally faster to read and write, require less space, and are generally easier for other software to read.

 Plotting
 --------